Public Works Department

 The Perry City Public Works Department has many divisions which include the following:

-If you wish to contact Greg Braegger, Public Works Director, with concerns regarding these department or programs you can reach him at 435-723-6461 during regular business hours.
+If you wish to contact Public Works, with concerns regarding these department or programs you can reach staff at 435-723-6461 during regular business hours.
 For after hours assistance call 435-230-1020.

 Frequently Asked Questions